 How about I represent myself?

 Involves trying to obtain the highest price for the seller with little to no disclosure.
 A listing agent’s job is an important one, which is to sell a property.
-An exclusive buyer’s agent role is to be unbiased and provide full disclosure.
+A buyer’s agent role is to be unbiased and provide full disclosure.

-Watch the discount buyers agents
+Beware the discount buyer’s agents

-There are buyer’s agents that offer to rebate part of the fee to you.
-This sounds nice, but you should understand it might not be once you dig a little deeper.
+There are also buyer’s agents that offer to rebate part of the fee to you.
+Sounds nice, but you should understand it might not be once you dig a little deeper.
 You should ask why an agent is offering to discount his/her fees.
 Perhaps the agent is inexperienced and looking to drum up business.
 Worse, it may be a veteran agent whose book of business is not at a level he/she wants for some reason.

 You may only purchase one home in your lifetime.
 You should go with proper representation, not the cheapest.
 Buying the right home for the right price is the prerequisite for longer-term capital appreciation and building wealth.